 Whatsapp: 55 21 99636-7225

-The IMPORTANCE OF ACTION ON TV IN BRAZIL
+THE IMPORTANCE OF ACTING ON TV IN BRAZIL

 In Brazil, TV actors are considered the best, unlike the US, where the cinema is the largest storehouse of large productions and attracts the best actors.
 In Brazil, national TV productions are the highlight, featuring big-budget productions, including series, soap operas, and journalism and entertainment programs.
 Globo has the largest audience in Brazil, and also a huge penetration in Portugal and other Portuguese-speaking countries, where the Globo soap operas are also displayed and seen daily by millions of viewers.